 - 6.4.4.
 Definition.
-If all the stalks of a scheme X are unique factorization domains, we say that X is factorial. - 6.4.E.
+If all the stalks of a scheme X are unique factorization domains, we say that X is factorial.
+(Unimportant remark: This is sometimes called locally factorial, which may falsely suggest that this notion if affine local, which it isn't, see Exercise 6.4.M.
+But the alternative terminology avoids another confusion: unique factorial domains are sometimes called factorial rings, and while we will see that if A is a unique factorial domain then Spec A is factorial, we will also see in Exercise 6.4.M that the converse does not hold.) - 6.4.E.
 EXERCISE.
 Show that any localization of a unique factorization domain is a unique factorization domain.

 Thus if A is a unique factorization domain, then Spec A is factorial.
 (The converse need not hold.
-This property is not affine-local, see Exercise 6.4.L.
+This property is not affine-local, see Exercise 6.4.M.
 In fact, we will see that elliptic curves are factorial, yet no affine open set is the Spec of a unique factorization domain, §21.10.1.)
 Hence it suffices to check factoriality by finding an appropriate affine cover.